w3c/mnxconverter/README.md

 [Soundslice](https://www.soundslice.com/) and the
 [W3C Music Notation Community Group](https://www.w3.org/community/music-notation/).

-The MNX-Common format was originally designed by
+The MNX format was originally designed by Joe Berkovitz.
-Joe Berkovitz.

 MusicXML was originally designed by Michael Good.